Someone Owes Me Money

 Dealing with a dispute, whether it is small or large, can be a particularly stressful experience, especially if you are unsure about the costs and procedures involved.

 Our Litigation Team regularly handle a wide range of disputes and we can provide practical and specialist advice with the aim of resolving your dispute quickly and cost-effectively.
-Please call me to have a no obligation chat about your civil dispute on 01536 276300 or use our online enquiry form.
+Please call us about your civil dispute on 01536 276300 or use our online enquiry form.

 There are a number of options available in law to someone owed money.
 It is important that these options are attempted at some point before court proceedings are issued, as the legal costs and court fees could potentially be high.
 The alternative remedies are not only more cost effective, but can also be much less time consuming in the long run.
 These include: